How Many Hours Should A Pregnant Woman Sleep?

 In answer to the question, “How many hours should a pregnant woman sleep?” most doctors recommend eight to 10 hours per night.

 But any mom who’s gone through a pregnancy will tell you that isn’t always possible.
-There are countless problems that could interfere with your sleep, and you may not be able to reach the nine or 10 hours you want.
+As mentioned, there are countless problems that could interfere with your sleep, and you may not be able to reach the nine or 10 hours you want.

 That being said, do your best to spend at least eight hours in bed with the goal to get as much sleep as you can.
 If you find yourself only getting seven hours of sleep each night, don’t get discouraged — that only leads to more sleepless nights!